 However, that’s only the beginning, as from there, it requires a multi-day sail across one of the world’s most notorious bodies of water, the Drake Passage.
 After all is said and done, those who make it to Antarctica are rewarded with some of the most staggering landscapes on the planet.
 Mile-high glaciers, icebergs larger than a town, and staggering peaks are home to penguins.
 The scale of the continent is tough to comprehend.

 Of all the months to visit Antarctica, December is one of the best.
 It’s relatively warm (for Antarctic standards) and sees long hours, though you will still want to pack warm clothing for Antarctica.
 Wildlife is also the most active time for wildlife and is a fantastic time to see whales, penguins, and seals!
 If Antarctica is on your bucket list, pick the right time.

 Best Beach/Warm Destinations to Travel in December

 Saint Lucia, Caribbean

 One of the best places to visit in the Caribbean is the stunning island of Saint Lucia.
 This country in the West Indies is regarded as one of the most beautiful islands to visit in the Caribbean.
 It’s the perfect travel destination for the holidays, but be forewarned – rates are at their highest around this time, especially if you book high end properties like Jade Mountain.

 Sunshine, no crowds, and low prices are what met us in December.
 Southern Portugal is one of the best places to visit in the world in December.
 We were able to save a lot on accommodation, car rentals, and experiences this time.
-We would spend many days walking around Lagos watching old Portuguese men play chess, enjoy their coffee, and soak in the sunshine without the crowds in December.
+We would spend many days walking around Lagos, watching old Portuguese men play chess, enjoy their coffee, and soak in the sunshine without the crowds in December.